VedantAnand17/cfs-scheduler-os-cpp/README.md

 # CFS Scheduler Simulation

 This project is a simulation of the **Completely Fair Scheduler (CFS)**, a process scheduling algorithm used in the Linux kernel.
-The simulation demonstrates how CFS manages CPU-bound and I/O-bound tasks by maintaining fairness and prioritizing tasks based on their `vruntime` and weight.
+The simulation demonstrates how CFS manages CPU-bound and I/O-bound tasks by maintaining fairness and prioritizing tasks based on their `vruntime` and `weight`.

 ---